-Contrary however to the claim of Lehrer (1976, 1983) that linear averaging is the uniquely rational way of forming one's beliefs in the face of disagreement amongst experts, it has a number of significant weaknesses.
-I'll mention two here.
+Contrary however to the claim of Lehrer (1976, 1983) that linear averaging is the uniquely rational way of forming one's beliefs in the face of disagreement amongst experts, it is not a good way of forming beliefs if the probabilities and weights are interpreted in this way.
+There are two main problems with Linear Averaging in this regard.
 The first is that this rule is insensitive to whether the opinions expressed by different individuals on the same proposition are independent or not.
 But compare a situation in which two scientists conduct separate experiments to try and settle some question with one in which they conduct a single experiment together.
 Suppose that in both cases the scientists report that as a result of their experiments they consider X to be highly probable.
 In the former case, we would want to raise our own probability for X quite considerably because of the convergence of their expert testimony.
 In the latter case too we would want to raise our probability for X, but less so, because their joint testimony in favour of X is based on the same information.
 To revise once in the light of the testimony of the first scientist and then again in the light of that of the second would in effect be to update twice on the same evidence, akin to an individual scientist conditioning twice on the same experimental result.